Douglas Medin

-Douglas L. "Doug" Medin (born June 13, 1944) is the Louis W. Menk Professor of Psychology at Northwestern University in Evanston, Illinois.
+Douglas L. "Doug" Medin (born June 13, 1944) is the Louis W. Menk Professor Emeritus of Psychology at Northwestern University in Evanston, Illinois.
+He is also Professor Emeritus of Education and Social Policy.

 Early life and education

 Medin first became interested in psychology when he was an eighth-grader in Algona, Iowa.
 During this time, he and his classmates were sorted into two groups depending on their singing abilities; Medin was assigned to the non-singers' group.
 He attended Moorhead State College, graduating in 1965 with a B.A. in psychology, and went on to receive his M.A. and Ph.D. in psychology from the University of South Dakota in 1966 and 1968, respectively.
 His Ph.D. thesis focused on the way that rhesus monkeys perceive shapes.

 Career

 Medin joined Rockefeller University in 1968 as a postdoctoral fellow, where he became an assistant professor the following year.
 He remained at Rockefeller until 1978, when he joined the University of Illinois as an associate professor.
 He joined the faculty of the University of Michigan in 1989, and remained there for three years until joining the faculty of Northwestern University in 1992, because it "held better professional opportunities for his wife, Linda Powers," according to a profile of Medin in the Proceedings of the National Academy of Sciences.